 Minimizes Pressure Ulcers

-This is the percentage of patients that sustained a pressure ulcer.
-Pressure ulcers are damage to the skin caused by staying in the same position for too long.
+This is the percent of residents that have had a pressure ulcer.
+Pressure ulcers are skin damage resulting from staying in one position for too long.

 Minimizes Serious Falls